 Volunteering with Saving Scotland’s Red Squirrels is a fantastic way to connect with nature and support your local area’s special native wildlife.
 You don’t have to be an expert to join in, and all our volunteers are provided with the training and resources they need to participate.

 Sign me up!

-As lead partner, the Scottish Wildlife Trust is the employer of all Saving Scotland’s Red Squirrels staff, and manages the project’s volunteers.
+As lead partner, the Scottish Wildlife Trust is the employer of all Saving Scotland’s Red Squirrels staff, and manages the project’s registered volunteers.
 Once you have been provisionally accepted onto a role, we’ll arrange a face to face meeting where we will ask you for a few more details so that the Trust can honour its duty of care.

 Already a volunteer?

 If you are already a registered SSRS volunteer and you used the same email address to join the Hub, your volunteering details will have been matched when you activated your registration.
 Please visit your Hub profile to check that our information is correct.